solodit/solodit_content/reports/Trust Security/2023-01-19-Lyra Finance.md

 [1] https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model
 [2] “Why We Have Never Used the Black-Scholes-Merton Option Pricing Formula” Espen Gaarder Haug and Nassim Nicholas Taleb
-[3] In section “Volatality Smiles” they say “One of the incorrect assumptions that the BlackScholes model makes is that the implied volatility is constant across all strikes within the same expiry” https://docs.lyra.finance/overview/how-does-lyra-work/options-pricing-and-theamm
+[3] In section “Volatality Smiles” they say “One of the incorrect assumptions that the BlackScholes model makes is that the implied volatility is constant across all strikes within the same expiry” https://docs.lyra.finance/overview/how-does-lyra-work/options-pricing-and-theamm